dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 behavior of your code.
 The above sample includes the main GoogleTest header file and demonstrates some basic assertions.

-To build the code, create a file named `BUILD` in the same directory with the following contents:
+To build the code, create m_a file named `BUILD` in the same directory with the following contents:

 ```